cowpod/TechnicSolder/README.md

 Also allows using the built-in updater if you're on the `dev` channel (it will check and pull the newest changes for you using `git`).

+Note this container image puts Technic Solder at `/var/www/html`, and not `/var/www/TechnicSolder`, as written later in this file.

 On the remote machine, as root (or prefix everything with sudo) Clone repository to a location of your choice (likely in your home folder)
 ```bash